PeteHaitch/phd_thesis/markdown/a_statistical_model_of_methlyC-seq.md

 To begin, I consider the simple experiment of performing methylC-seq on a single sample.
 Even with only a single sample, this experiment has a hierarchical structure.
 I separate this description into two stages, as illustrated in __CARTOON FIGURE OF METHYLC-SEQ EXPERIMENT__:

-1. Pre-sequencing.
+1. Pre-sequencing
-2. Post-sequencing.
+2. Post-sequencing

+As described in __SECTION__, most analyses to date of WGBS data have focused on the "sample-average" level methylation at individual loci.
+For this reason, I initially describe the framework in terms of single loci.
+However, bisulfite sequencing data contain much more information than provided by these univariate, marginal summaries of the data.
+I introduce _m-tuples_ that can summarise some of this extra information and which I use extensively in __CHAPTERS__.

 Once I have described the framework for a single sample, I extend it to allow for multiple samples.
-Complications and limitations of this framework are addressed after the general description.
+I address omplications and limitations of this framework at the end of this sub-section.

 ### Pre-sequencing
 There are $N$ methylation loci in our sample's genome.
 A methylation locus is a single cytosine, that is, a CpG, CHG or CHH.
 Generally, $N$ is not known exactly, although estimates can be made based on a reference genome, but this is no great concern.